The payoff - creating a song with Song mode

-Song mode is so powerful (and fun to use!), that even with just a single 16-step pattern per track, you can create an entire compelling song that keeps the listener's attention start-to-finish.
+Song mode is so powerful (and rewarding to use!), that even with just a single 16-step pattern per track, you can create an entire compelling song that keeps the listener's attention start-to-finish.

-Once you have created one or more patterns elements and motifs across multiple tracks, you can sequence build-ups of these by switching to Song mode (hold value knob and short-press 16/Song).
+Once you have created one or more patterns, elements and motifs across multiple tracks, you can sequence build-ups of these by mixing and matching them over time in Song mode (hold value knob and short-press 16/Song).

 Once in Song mode ("SG.xx"), turn the value knob to the right until the screen reads "Fr.01".
 You can now create and edit the first "fragment" (fragment 01) of your song.
-If your screen happens to read "DJ.01" you are editing the DJ FX for that fragment - in that case "switch" to Song mode once more (e.g. hold value knob and short-press 16/Song) to toggle between fragment editing mode and DJ FX editing mode.
+If your screen happens to read "DJ.01" instead of "Fr.01", you are editing the DJ FX for that fragment.
+In that case, "switch" to Song mode once more (e.g. hold value knob and short-press 16/Song) to toggle between fragment editing mode and DJ FX editing mode.

 When your song plays, the Woovebox steps through a number of sections ("fragments").
 Fragments have a length (specify length by holding write and turning value knob) for which they play and/or effect the tracks you specify.
 No length (e.g. length equals zero) and no tracks enabled (e.g. all LEDs are off), means that song playback should end at that fragment ("End").